Does Pennsylvania Have a One Bite Rule?

 Strict liability for a dog bite means that the dog owner is liable for the dog's aggression, even if they didn't expect it to occur.

-The logic behind the strict liability law dictates that all dogs are predators with the potential to inflict harm on human beings.
+The logic behind the strict liability law dictates that all dogs are predators with the potential to harm human beings.
 Even if the pet is calm, friendly, and happy at home, it can still attack when it is startled, hurt, or believes its owner or property is in danger.
 If an incident occurs, a dog owner may have liability insurance that can help compensate for injuries.

 Exceptions to Pennsylvania Dog Bite Laws